It seems ludicrous to make your favorite recipes just once, but when you’re a food blogger sometimes you don’t have time for repeats!

-Enjoy these plain, with some vegan ice cream, dunked in almond milk, slathered with peanut butter or topped with fresh berries (credit to my smart friend Arleigh for the berry idea).
+Enjoy these plain, with some vegan ice cream (coffee, chocolate, or vanilla), dunked in almond milk, slathered with peanut butter or topped with fresh berries (credit to my smart friend Arleigh for the berry idea).

 Better yet, I have another idea for these beauties coming up next week.
 Wish me luck!
 In the meantime, bake these brownies and tell no one what’s inside…until they’re three bites in and begging for the recipe.
 Hooray for healthy deception!

-- 3 T coconut oil, melted (or sub other oil of choice)
+- 3 Tbsp coconut oil (melted // or sub other oil of choice)

-- 3/4 cup cocoa powder (the higher quality the better)
+- 3/4 cup cocoa powder (the higher quality the better // such as this one)

 - 1/4 tsp sea salt